AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/assignments.md

 ```
 git push
 ```
+The program should prompt you for your username and password.

 #### Step 6: Verify your code.
 - At the time the homework is due the final code in the repository will be tagged as the submissions and future commits won't be evaluated.
 View your repository on [GitHub](https://github.com) and make sure that all of your commits have been pushed.